tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 The HTML content of the editor when operating as a controlled component.

-When this property is different to the current editor content, the editor content will be changed to match (within 200 milliseconds) and an undo level will be created.
+When this prop is different to the current editor content, the editor content will be changed to match (within 200 milliseconds) and an undo level will be created.
 When the editor content changes by this mechanism an attempt will be made to retain the selection, however if the previous selection does not exist in the new content the cursor will be returned to the start of the document.

-This property allows the editor to be used as a controlled component by setting the `value` property and using the `onEditorChange` event to update the `value`.
+This prop allows the editor to be used as a controlled component by setting the `value` prop and using the `onEditorChange` event to update the `value`.

 For more information, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).